Benozo/nixkill/README.md

 # nixkill

-`nixkill` is a lightweight command-line tool that helps you quickly identify and terminate processes using a specific port on your system.
-This is particularly useful for developers who need to free up occupied ports without manually searching for process IDs.
+`nixkill` is a lightweight command-line tool that helps you quickly identify and terminate processes using a specific port or PID on your system.
+This is particularly useful for developers who need to free up occupied ports or terminate specific processes without manually searching for process IDs.

 ## ✨ Features
-- **Find and kill processes by port** 🛑
+- **Find and kill processes by port or PID** 🛑
 - **Interactive confirmation before termination** ⚠️
 - **Lightweight & easy to use** ⚡
 - **Works on Linux & macOS** 🐧🍏